borgbase/vorta.borgbase.com/contributing/index.md

 $ brew install qt
 ```

-### Linux with flatpak

-The recommended way to build Vorta on Linux is via Flatpak.
-This can be done by following these [instructions](https://wiki.gnome.org/Newcomers/BuildProject).
-They first guide you through the installation of the IDE GNOME Builder.
-GNOME Builder is then used to clone, build and run Vorta.

-#### Working on the GUI

-Qt Creator is used to edit views.
-Install using your package manager (typically called `qt-creator` or `qtcreator`) or from [their site](https://www.qt.io/download) and then open the .ui files in `vorta/assets/UI` with Qt Creator.

 ## Icons

 For UI icons, we use Fontawesome.
 You can browse available icons [here](https://fontawesome.com/icons) and download them as SVG [here](https://github.com/encharm/Font-Awesome-SVG-PNG).
 New icons are first added to src/vorta/assets/icons, and can be gotten with the `get_colored_icon` function

-## Notes for Developers

-- Original strings in `.ui` and `.py` must be American English (en_US) and ASCII.
-- In English, not translated:
-  - log messages (log file as well as log output on console or elsewhere)
-  - other console output, print().
-  - docs
-  - py source code, comments, docstrings

-- Translated:
-  - GUI texts / messages

-- In Qt (sub)classes, use self.tr("English string"), scope will
-  be the instance class name.
-- Elsewhere use vorta.i18n.translate("scopename", "English string")
-- To only mark for string extraction, but not immediately translate,
-  use vorta.i18n.trans_late function.
-  Later, to translate, use vorta.i18n.translate (giving same scope).

-## Building Binaries
-To build a macOS app package:
-- add `Sparkle.framework` from [here](https://github.com/sparkle-project/Sparkle) and `borg` from [here](https://github.com/borgbackup/borg/releases) in `bin/macosx64`
-- then uncomment or change the Apple signing profile to be used in `Makefile`
-- finally run to `$ make Vorta.app` to build the app into the `dist` folder.

 ## Testing